Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 The following diagram illustrates the structure of calls in  reading IGES.
 The highlighted classes produce OCCT geometry.

-@image html /user_guides/iges/images/iges_image003.png "The structure of calls in reading IGES"
-@image latex /user_guides/iges/images/iges_image003.png "The structure of calls in reading IGES"
+@figure{/user_guides/iges/images/iges_image003.png, "The structure of calls in reading IGES"}

 @subsection occt_iges_2_8 Example